National Minority Health Month

-- The SAMHSA Behavioral Health Barometer, Volume 5 is a national report that presents data from the 2017 National Survey on Drug Use and Health and the National Survey of Substance Abuse Treatment Services.
+- The Behavioral Health Barometer: United States, Volume 6 presents data from the 2019 National Survey on Drug Use and Health and the National Survey of Substance Abuse Treatment Services.
+It is one of a series of national, regional, and state reports that provide a snapshot of substance use and mental health in the United States.
 Some measures include data presented by race/ethnicity and other demographic variables.
-State reports provide a snapshot of substance use and mental health in the United States.

 - The SAMHSA Chartbook: Racial/Ethnic Differences in Mental Health Services Among Adults uses data from 2008 to 2012 to present nationally representative estimates of mental health service use among adults within different racial groups.

 - The National Healthcare Quality & Disparities Reports (Agency for Healthcare Research and Quality [AHRQ]) assesses the performance of the U.S. healthcare system in six priority areas—patient safety, person-centered care, care coordination, effective treatment, healthy living, and care affordability.
 This annual report is based on more than 250 measures of quality and disparities covering a broad array of healthcare services and settings.